Control of Metastable States by Heat Flux in the Hamiltonian Potts Model

+The authors thank F. Kagawa, K. Saito, and Y. Yamamura for useful discussions on experiments of nonequilibrium phase coexistence; S. Yukawa and A. Yoshida for discussions on molecular dynamics simulations of nonequilibrium phase coexistence; and M. Itami and Y. Nakayama for discussions on fluctuating hydrodynamics.
 The work of M.K. was supported in part by the Osaka City University Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics, Grant No. JPMXP0619217849).
-The present study was supported by JSPS KAKENHI Grant Numbers JP19KK0066, JP20K03765, JP19K03647,JP19H05795, JP20K20425, and JP22H01144.
+The present study was supported by JSPS KAKENHI Grants No. JP19KK0066, No. JP20K03765, No. JP19K03647, No. JP19H05795, No. JP20K20425, and No. JP22H01144.

 \onecolumngrid

 \thefigure{S.\arabic{figure}} {S.\arabic{equation}}